w601sxs/mcp/src/dynamodb-mcp-server/README.md

 ## Instructions

-The official MCP Server for interacting with AWS DynamoDB provides a comprehensive set of tools for managing DynamoDB resources.
-Each tool maps directly to DynamoDB API operations and supports all relevant parameters.
+The official MCP Server for interacting with AWS DynamoDB provides a comprehensive set of tools for both designing and managing DynamoDB resources.

 To use these tools, ensure you have proper AWS credentials configured with appropriate permissions for DynamoDB operations.
 The server will automatically use credentials from environment variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN) or other standard AWS credential sources.